AmaniLouendriz/SEG3102Labs/lab5-AmaniLouendriz/README.md

 # Summary
-A form that saves employee information to a firestore database
+Angular form that saves employee information to a firestore database

 # To run
 please use npm install, then ng serve.